deis/workflow/src/quickstart/deploy-an-app.md

 proper-barbecue-v18-cmd-0ag04 up (v18)
 ```

 Congratulations!
 You have deployed, configured, and scaled your first application using Deis Workflow.

+## Going Further
-There is a lot
-more you can do with Deis Workflow, play around with the CLI:
+There is a lot more you can do with Deis Workflow, play around with the CLI:

+!!! important
+    In order to have permission to push an app you must add a SSH key to your user on the Deis Workflow.
+    For more information, please check [Users and SSH Keys](../users/ssh-keys/) and [Troubleshooting Workflow](../troubleshooting/).

 * Roll back to a previous release with `deis rollback -a proper-barbecue`
 * See application logs with `deis logs -a proper-barbecue`